Planned obsolescence: Software degradation and lock-out

-Another example of programmed obsolescence is making older versions of software (e.g. Adobe Flash Player or YouTube's Android application) unserviceable deliberately, even though they would technically, albeit not economically, be able to keep working as intended.
+Another example of programmed obsolescence is making older versions of software (e.g. Adobe Flash Player or YouTube's Android application) deliberately unserviceable, even though they would still technically, albeit not economically, be able to function as intended.

-Where older versions of software contain unpatched security vulnerabilities, such as banking and payment apps, deliberate lock out may be a risk-based response to prevent the proliferation of malware in those older versions.
+Where older versions of software contain unpatched security vulnerabilities that could pose a threat, such as banking and payment apps, deliberate lock-out may be a risk-based response by the software vendor to prevent the proliferation of malware in those older versions by forcing users to update or upgrade their software.
 If the original vendor of the software is no longer in business, then disabling may occur by another software author as in the case of a web browser disabling a plugin.
-Otherwise, the vendor who owns a software ecosystem may disable an app that does not comply with a key policy or regulation, such as the processing of personal data to protect user privacy, though in other cases, this does not exclude the possibility of "security reasons" being used for fearmongering.

-This could be a problem for the user, because some devices, despite being equipped with appropriate hardware, might not be able to support the newest update without modifications such as custom firmware.

-Additionally, updates to newer versions might have introduced undesirable side effects, such as removed features or compulsory changes, or backwards compatibility shortcomings which might be unsolicited and undesired by users.
+Otherwise, the vendor who owns a software ecosystem may disable an app that does not comply with a key policy or regulation, such as the format of processing of personal data to protect user privacy, though in other cases this does not exclude the possibility of "security reasons" being used for fearmongering, thereby forcing the user to upgrade.
+However, because some devices, despite being equipped with appropriate hardware, might not be able to support the newest update without modifications such as custom firmware, this could pose a severe inconvenience and undue stress upon the user.
+Additionally, updates to newer versions might have introduced undesirable side effects, such as removed features, compulsory changes, or backwards compatibility shortcomings which may be unsolicited and undesired by users.